Petrov's Defence

-Analysis
+Main variations

 White's two main choices are 3.Nxe5 and 3.d4.
 3.Nxe5 is more popular but they often lead to similar positions and "there is no clear reason to prefer one move over the other".

 3.Nc3 may transpose to the Four Knights Game.
 3.Bc4 may lead to the Boden–Kieseritzky Gambit or transpose to the Two Knights Defence or Bishop's Opening.
 Occasionally seen is the 3.d3.

-Examined in this article are the following common variations: